-MIM students are required to complete six (6) elective courses.
-Specializations are a way to guide students through available elective courses.
-Specializations provide an opportunity to develop greater depth of knowledge and skills in a particular aspect of information management.
-The Master of Information Management (MIM) program offers two specialization tracks: Information Analysis and Technology Design.
+The Master of Information Management (MIM) program offers two specialization tracks: Information Analysis and Technology Design, for five options of specializations.
 These specializations allow students to focus their studies in a particular information management area of your professional interest.
-The Information Analysis track offers Data Analytics or Strategic Management specializations, and the Technology Design track offers specializations in User Experience or Technology Development.
+The Information Analysis track offers Data Analytics or Strategic Management specializations, and the Technology Design track offers a specialization in Technology Development.
 There is also an option for the thesis track, titled Information Management Research.
 Students interested in developing a general course of study will pursue the Individualized Program Plan.